ucsc-ospo/ucsc-ospo.github.io/content/osre24/formentors.md

   css_class: null
 ---

-The UCSC OSPO is looking for mentors to be part of our 2024 Open Source Research Experience Program (OSRE), which this year also includes a new initiative -- the Summer of Reproducibility (SoR).
+The UCSC OSPO is looking for mentors to be part of our 2024 Open Source Research Experience Program (OSRE), which this once again includes the Summer of Reproducibility (SoR).
 Please read the [FAQ for Mentors](/osredocs/mentorfaq) and, if interested in participating, [the instructions](/osredocs/formentors) for posting projects.

 {{% cta cta_link="/osredocs/mentorfaq" cta_text="FAQ for Mentors -->" %}}
 {{% cta cta_link="/osredocs/formentors" cta_text="The Instructions -->" %}}